 Setting up author pages at Amazon's international sites.

-If you're an author with books (or anthologies or magazines) listed on Amazon.com, chances are good that your products are also listed on Amazon's international sites.
+If you're an author (or editor) with books (or anthologies or magazines) listed on Amazon.com, chances are good that your products are also listed on Amazon's international sites.
 And if you join Author Central:

 , you can collect all your titles in one place, and provide readers with a bio+photo, like this:

 Then, a little down-arrow icon will appear next to your Author name, like this:

 , and when a mouse hovers over the icon, you'll see a link entitled "Visit Amazon's Your Name Page."
 You'll see a similar link (and photo) further down that page, under the "More About the Author" heading.
 [Hint: if Amazon's automated system won't add your title, just click the "Contact Us" link at the bottom of their page.]
 After you get everything set up at Amazon.com, you can join the Author Central areas at these international sites:

 [It looks like all the sites above also let you insert profile bios for these markets: US+UK, FR, DE, IT, JP, ES.]

 [Hint: if you download and use the Google Chrome browser, you can right-click on any page that contains a foreign language, and get an instant translation.
 You can also get translations by pasting words or URLs here.
 Even though I don't read German or Japanese, I was able to set up Author Pages at those sites.]

 Update 1: Amazon Saudi Arabia doesn't have Author Pages yet.
 But these sites clone a portion of the Amazon.com Author Page: Amazon Spain, Italy, India, Brazil, Mexico, Canada, Australia.
 And these sites offer a search result cloned from the Amazon.com Author Page: China, Netherlands, Sweden, United Arab Emirates, Singapore, Turkey.